rgattoni/VIO-project-with-Kimera_VIO/README.md

      `$ mkdir state_groundtruth_estimate0`

 At this point You can insert inside imu0 a file called data.csv with the data collect through cfclient while inside cam0 and cam1 You have to insert a folder called data with all images collect from the monocamera and anothe file called data.csv with two columns: "timestamp, timestamp.png" .
 It is also necessary to add to all this folder a new file called sensor.yaml.
+All the data is now in the correct path, as defined by kimera_vio.
+Next step is to run algorithm but before we have to put inside the docker container:

+     `$ sudo ./scripts/docker/kimera_vio_docker.bash`

+Inside the container It is possible to run Kimera-VIO:

+     `$ cd Kimera-VIO`

+     `$ bash ./scripts/stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy"`

 # Contributions
-specify each member's contributions
+We: Riccardo Gattoni and Tommaso Furlani, work together step by step to realize this project.

 # Credits
-what we used to realize the project like papers or what else
+We use the official repositery of Kimera-VIO, and the site of Bitcraze, in particular the paragraph relative to AI-Deck and Crazyflie.